Skip to main content

 Equivalency Route (Abbreviated Pathway)

 Effective September 1, 2025, COFEPRIS has expanded eligibility criteria and shortened review timelines for the Equivalency Route, also known as the Abbreviated Regulatory Pathway.
-This route allows manufacturers to obtain expedited marketing authorization in Mexico based on prior approvals from recognized regulatory authorities that are members of the IMDRF or MDSAP.
+This route allows manufacturers to obtain expedited marketing authorization in Mexico based on prior approvals from recognized regulatory authorities, such as FDA, EMA (EU CE Marking under MDD, IVDD, MDR, and IVDR), Health Canada, Swissmedic, ANVISA, TGA, MFDS, and NMPA, as well as other ICH, WHO, IMDRF, and MDSAP-recognized bodies.

 To qualify, the medical device submitted must be identical to the version approved by the reference authority.
 This includes formulation, manufacturing process, intended use, and technical specifications.
 Submission requirements include: Certificate of Free Sale (CFS) and conformity assessment from your reference authority, Clinical Evaluation Report (CER), risk analysis, draft labeling in Spanish, and more.
 COFEPRIS is required to issue a decision within 30 business days of receiving a complete application.